Edgard Varèse: Life in Paris

 In 1928, Varèse returned to Paris to alter one of the parts in Amériques to include the recently constructed ondes Martenot.
 Around 1930, he composed Ionisation, the first Classical work to feature solely percussion instruments.
 Although it was composed with pre-existing instruments, Ionisation was an exploration of new sounds and methods to create them.

 In 1928, when he was asked about jazz, he said it was not representative of America but instead was, "a negro product, exploited by the Jews.
 All of its composers here are Jews," meaning Gruenberg and Boulanger students including Copland and Blitzstein.

-In 1931, he was the best man at the wedding of his friend Nicolas Slonimsky in Paris.
+In 1931, he was the best man at the wedding of Nicolas Slonimsky in Paris.
 In 1933, while still in Paris, he wrote to the Guggenheim Foundation and Bell Laboratories in an attempt to receive a grant to develop an electronic music studio.
 His next composition, Ecuatorial, was completed in 1934, and contained parts for two fingerboard Theremin cellos, along with winds, percussion, and a bass singer.
-Anticipating the successful receipt of one of his grants, Varèse eagerly returned to the United States to realize his electronic music.
+Anticipating the successful receipt of one of his grants, Varèse eagerly returned to the US to realize his electronic music.
 Slonimsky conducted its premiere in New York on April 15, 1934.

 Back in the United States

 Varèse soon left New York City for Santa Fe, San Francisco and Los Angeles.
 In 1936, he wrote his solo flute piece, Density 21.5.
 He also promoted the theremin in his Western travels, and demonstrated one at a lecture at the University of New Mexico in Albuquerque on November 12, 1936.
-(The University has an RCA theremin in its archives which may be the same instrument.)
-By the time Varèse returned to New York in late 1938, Theremin had returned to Russia.
+(The university has an RCA theremin in its archives which may be the same instrument.)
+By the time Varèse returned to New York in late 1938, Leon Theremin had returned to Russia.
 This devastated Varèse, who had hoped to work with him on a refinement of his instrument.

 He was approached by music producer Jack Skurnick resulting in EMS Recordings #401.
 The record was the first release on LP of Integrales, Density 21.5, Ionisation and Octandre and featured René Le Roy, flute, the Juilliard Percussion Orchestra and the New York Wind Ensemble conducted by Frederic Waldman.
 Ionisation had also been the first work by Varèse to be recorded in the 1930s, conducted by Nicolas Slonimsky and issued on 78rpm Columbia 4095M.
 Likewise, Octandre was recorded and issued on 78rpm discs in the later 1930s, complete (New Music Quarterly Recordings 1411) and as an excerpt (3rd movement, Columbia DB1791 in Volume V of their History of Music).
 Le Roy was the soloist also on a 1948 (78rpm) recording of Density 21.5 (New Music Recordings 1000).

-When, in the late 1950s, Varèse was approached by a publisher about making Ecuatorial available, there were very few theremins—let alone fingerboard theremins—to be found, so he rewrote/relabelled the part for ondes Martenot.
+When, in the late 1950s, Varèse was approached by a publisher about making Ecuatorial available, there were very few theremins—let alone fingerboard theremins—to be found, so he rewrote the part for ondes Martenot.
 This new version was premiered in 1961.
 (Ecuatorial has been performed again with fingerboard theremins in Buffalo, New York, in 2002 and at the Holland Festival, Amsterdam, in 2009.)